Skip to main content

 4. FORGETFULNESS

 We may intend to do something but fail to follow through because we simply forget.
-Find out how you can use timely reminders and cue-based plans to overcome this obstacle and actually get things done.
+Find out how you can use timely reminders and cue-based plans to overcome this obstacle and actually get things done in our full 14-page How to Change summary! :)

 5. LAZINESS